 Interest income on Non-Agency MBS and other securities that are rated below AA at the time of purchase and Interest-Only Strips that are not classified as derivatives, are recognized based on the effective yield method.
-The effective yield on these securities is based on the projected cash flows from each security, which is estimated based on our observation of the then current market information and events and will include assumptions related to interest rates, prepayment rates and the timing and amount of credit losses.
-On at least a quarterly basis, we review and, if appropriate, make adjustments to our cash flow projections based on input and analysis received from external sources, internal models, and our judgment about interest rates, prepayment rates, the timing and amount of credit losses (if applicable), and other factors.
-Where appropriate, we may include in our cash flow projections the U.S Department of Justice's settlements with the major residential mortgage originators, regarding certain lending practices.
+The effective yield on these securities is based on the projected cash flows from each security, which is estimated based on our observation of the then current information and events, where applicable, and will include assumptions related to interest rates, prepayment rates and the timing and amount of credit losses.
+On at least a quarterly basis, we review and, if appropriate, make adjustments to our cash flow projections based on input and analysis received from external sources, internal models, and our judgment about interest rates, prepayment rates, the timing and amount of credit losses, and other factors.
+Where appropriate, we may include in our cash flow projections the U.S Department of Justice's settlements with major residential mortgage originators, regarding certain lending practices.
 Changes in cash flows from those originally projected, or from those estimated at the last evaluation, may result in a prospective change in the yield/interest income recognized on such securities.
-Actual maturities of the securities are affected by the contractual lives of the associated mortgage collateral, or mortgages, periodic payments of scheduled principal, and prepayments of principal.
+Actual maturities of the securities are affected by the contractual lives of the underlying collateral, periodic payments of scheduled principal, and prepayments of principal.
 Therefore, actual maturities of the securities will generally be shorter than stated contractual maturities.

-Based on the projected cash flows from any Non-Agency MBS and other structured security, which we may purchase at a discount to par value, a portion of the purchase discount may be designated as credit protection against future credit losses and, therefore, not accreted into interest income.
+Based on the projected cash flow of such securities purchased at a discount to par value, we may designate a portion of such purchase discount as credit protection against future credit losses and, therefore, not accrete such amount into interest income.
 The amount designated as credit discount may be adjusted over time, based on the actual performance of the security, its underlying collateral, actual and projected cash flow from such collateral, economic conditions and other factors.
 If the performance of a security with a credit discount is more favorable than forecasted, a portion of the amount designated as credit discount may be accreted into interest income prospectively.

-In addition, an other-than-temporary impairment is deemed to have occurred when there is an adverse change in the expected cash flows (principal or interest) to be received and the fair value of the beneficial interest is less than its carrying amount.
+In addition, an other-than-temporary impairment is deemed to have occurred when there is an adverse change in the expected cash flows (principal or interest) to be received and the fair value of the security is less than its carrying amount.
 In determining whether an adverse change in cash flows occurred, the present value of the remaining cash flows, as estimated at the initial transaction date (or the last date previously revised), is compared to the present value of the expected cash flows at the current reporting date.
 The estimated cash flows reflect those a "market participant" would use and are discounted at a rate equal to the current yield used to accrete interest income.
-The Company does not bifurcate the loss between credit loss and loss attributed to change in interest rates, therefore, the entire loss is recorded as other-than-temporary.
-These adjustments are reflected in our Consolidated Statements of Operations as Other loss on Mortgage-backed securities and other securities.
+These adjustments are reflected in our Consolidated Statements of Operations as Other loss on securities.

 Securities denominated in a foreign currency contain additional risk in that the amortized cost basis for those securities may not be recovered due to declines in currency exchange rates.
 We consider the length of time that the security's fair value has declined due to the decline in foreign exchange rates, when assessing other-than temporary impairment.
-We entered into foreign currency swaps and forwards in order to hedge our exposure to changes in foreign currency exchange rates.